landtechnologies/technical-challenge/backend/README.md

 ## Requirements

-- A method signature of `render(points: string[]) => number[]`, ie a function that takes an array `string[]` of `x,y` points and returns an array `number[]`, with the i'th entry in the representing the permimeter for the i'th parcel.
+- A method signature of `render(points: string[]) => number[]`, ie a function that takes an array `string[]` of `x,y` points and returns an array `number[]`, with the n'th entry in the representing the permimeter for the n'th parcel.
 - Feel free to improve the signature's understandability / readability in terms of types but try to retain the underlying concept of the signature.
 - We're not overly obsessed with optimisation, but we do appreciate thoughtful choices (and reasoning / trade-offs) of data structures, iteration vs recursion, and efficiency (big O notation).
 - We'd like to see clean, readable, understandable code with tests.